Hugo Pratt: Early years

 Born in Rimini, Italy, to Rolando Prat and Evelina (Genero) Prat, Ugo Eugenio Prat spent much of his childhood in Venice in a very cosmopolitan family environment.
-His paternal grandfather Joseph was Catholic of English and Provençal origins, his maternal grandfather was of hidden Jewish descent and his grandmother was of Turkish origin.
-In 1937, Pratt moved with his mother to Abyssinia (Ethiopia), joining his father who had moved there following the invasion of that country by Benito Mussolini's Italy.
-Pratt's father, a MVSN NCO, was captured in 1941 by British troops and, in late 1942, died from disease as a prisoner of war.
-The same year, Hugo Pratt and his mother were interned in a prison camp at Dirédaoua, where he would buy comics from guards, and later was sent back to Italy by the Red Cross.
+His paternal grandfather Joseph was a Catholic of English and French descent, while his maternal grandfather was of Jewish descent and his grandmother of Turkish descent.
+In 1937, Pratt moved with his mother to Italian East Africa, joining his father who had moved there following the Second Italo-Ethiopian War.
+Pratt's father, a non-commissioned officer in the Blackshirts, was captured in 1941 by British troops and in late 1942 died from disease as a prisoner of war.
+In the same year, Pratt and his mother were interned in an Allied prison camp at Dirédaoua, where he would buy comics from camp guards, and later was sent back to Italy by the Red Cross.

-After the war, Pratt moved to Venice where he organized entertainment for the Allied troops.
+After the war, Pratt moved to Venice where he organized entertainment for Allied troops.
 Later Pratt joined the Venice Group with other Italian cartoonists, including Alberto Ongaro, Gian Carlo Guarda and Mario Faustinelli.
 Their magazine Asso di Picche, launched in 1945 as Albo Uragano, concentrated on adventure comics.
 The magazine scored some success and published works by young talents, including Dino Battaglia.
 His eponymous character Asso di Picche (Ace of Spades) was a success, mainly in Argentina, where Pratt was invited in 1949.